 The integrity is excellent

 You may be noticing a common theme: Do not pass your car seat along to another child if it is damaged.
-This includes no broken parts, no frayed straps, all angle indicators working, etc. If you aren’t sure, it’s always better to be safe than sorry — recycle it during this Target event while you have the option to do so.
+This includes no broken parts, no frayed straps, all angle indicators working, etc. If you aren’t sure, it’s always better to be safe than sorry — recycle it during recycling programs, such as the Target event while you have the option to do so.
 Wear and tear is acceptable at the Target Trade in Event!